IBM/fashion-store/README.md

 ![Screenshot](docs/doc-images/7.png?raw=true)

-8. Copy-paste you Client ID and Client Secret, you need this later
+8. Copy-paste your Client ID and Client Secret, you need this later

 9. Go to API Products, IBM Open Banking Payment Initiation API (1.1.0), click Subscribe.
 Select your new application to subscribe and click Subscribe.
 You should see a notification 'Successfully subscribed to this plan'.